 True Legend Was Cast Worldwide And I Got In

 Funnily enough I found out that the True Legend movie was cast for all over the world, the True Legend audition was advertised in all the martial arts magazines and was cast for in at least L.A., N.Y. and London.
-Originally there were to be 12 fighters of different types from all over the world and I was in the running, mainly because of my look, and because I had met with the casting director previously and we got along well, another successful movie interview apparently, just like Manthing, not that I knew at the time.
+Originally there were to be 12 fighters of different types from all over the world and I was in the running, mainly because of my look, and because I had met with the casting director previously and we got along well.
+Another successful movie interview apparently, just like Manthing, not that I knew at the time, I thought we were just meeting for lunch as we got along well enough in email.

 Then the True Legend fighters cast was cut to only 5 fighters, and I was still in the running but things were not sure.
 Could I send some fight footage?
 At the time I could not get any footage from recently filmed movies and it was looking a bit bleak.
 Then Dee Dee (Huan-Chiu Ku), the Hong Kong Action Director for Chandni Chowk To China put in a good word for me, as he is one of Master Yuen's students and that was enough to get me in the movie.